Ayurvedic Nutrition

 Learn Ayurvedic food combining rules to reduce bloating, improve digestion, and boost energy.
 Discover which foods go together and which to keep apart.

-Ayurvedic food combining teaches that certain food pairings create digestive conflict, leading to bloating, gas, and toxin buildup.
-Key rules include eating fruit alone, not mixing milk with sour or salty foods, and avoiding raw and cooked foods together.
-Find Your Body Type for personalised guidance.
+Ayurvedic food combining says certain pairings create digestive conflict.
+The result is bloating, gas and toxin buildup.
+Key rules: eat fruit alone, keep milk away from sour or salty foods, don't mix raw and cooked.
+Find your body type for personalised guidance.

 What Is Viruddha Ahara?

 Viruddha Ahara (incompatible food combinations) is one of the most practical and immediately applicable concepts in Ayurvedic nutrition.
-The principle is straightforward: certain foods, when eaten together, create digestive conflict that leads to incomplete digestion, toxin formation, and ultimately disease.
+The principle is straightforward.
+Certain foods, when eaten together, create digestive conflict.
+That leads to incomplete digestion, toxin formation, and eventually disease.

-The Charaka Samhita dedicates an entire chapter to Viruddha Ahara, listing hundreds of specific incompatible combinations.
+The Charaka Samhita devotes an entire chapter to Viruddha Ahara, listing hundreds of specific incompatible combinations.
 The underlying logic is that different foods have different:

 The Essential Food Combining Rules